Starfish Royal Icing Transfer with Template

 Then, flood them.
 While they are still wet, add the sugar pearl eyes and let them dry completely.

 If you want to airbrush them, use the Lemon Yellow airbrush gel, and lightly spray the edges.
 For more information on airbrush, click here.

 Next, with the end of the paintbrush and the black color gel, add a dot to each eye.

 Then, with the 10/0 paintbrush and the black color gel, paint on a happy little smile.
 You may want to dip your brush into some water and practice on a piece of parchment paper, a plate, or an old cookie before you paint the mouth.
 It is easy!
 Don’t be afraid because you can do it.

-Once your starfish royal icing transfers are dry, you can store them into an airtight container in a cool dry place.
-I really like these little guys.
+Once your starfish royal icing transfers are dry, you can store them in an airtight container in a cool dry place.
+I like these little guys.
 Their cute faces make me happy!
 I hope they make you happy too!